The Truth About Sleep Training

 • You’ve been noticing your baby takes a long time to fall asleep even when you offer the breast or bottle or when you are rocking them to sleep.
 If all these strategies are not working any longer, it might be a clear sign that your baby needs more space and independence to find other ways to fall asleep.

 • Your baby is constantly waking up during the night.
-Although we all wake up during the night when we are connecting sleep cycles, we should be able to wake without noticing it or without finding it hard to fall back asleep.
-If your baby seems to be having a hard time falling back asleep (even after rocking or feeding), it may be time to sleep train.
+Although we all wake up during the night when we are connecting sleep cycles, we should be able to wake up without noticing it or without finding it hard to fall back asleep.
+If your baby seems to be having a hard time falling back asleep (even after rocking or feeding), it may be time to sleep.

 You might not even need to do anything regarding your babies’ sleep.
 For many babies, falling asleep without assistance after a relaxing routine comes easy from a very early age.
 While experts and professionals cast a wide net in terms of the best age to consider changing your baby’s sleep habits (some suggest as early as 2 months old while others say to wait until 6 months), at Rockin’BLINKS we believe you should start creating healthy sleep habits as early as you can, while being flexible to address your particular baby’s developmental stages.